Chaotic measures as an alternative to spectral measures for analysing turbulent flow: Results from simulations

 \subsubsection{Importance of vortex stretching}

 One of the themes that emerges from our and other studies into chaotic measures in turbulence is the importance of the vortical structures to the Eulerian chaos.
-We emphasised this in \cite{clark2022critical}, which followed on from \cite{clark2021effect} and looked specifically at the effect of spatial dimension on EQDNM models of turbulence.
+We emphasised this in \cite{clark2022critical}, which followed on from our previous work in \cite{clark2021effect} and looked specifically at the effect of spatial dimension on EQDNM models of turbulence.
 The introduction of this paper contains a succinct overview of previous uses of EDQNM to study dimensionality effects and further references can be found therein.
+Briefly, the EDQNM model starts by using the Navier-Stokes equations in Fourier space to derive an equation for the evolution of the third order velocity field moment.
+A quasi-normal approximation is used to close the infinite moment hierarchy and further adapted, resulting in the eddy damped quasi-normal Markovian (EDQNM) approximation, as shown by Orszag \cite{orszag1970analytical}.
+In this study, we then derived an equation for the correlation spectrum between two different velocity fields under this closure which can then be used to measure the maximal Lyapunov exponent within the EDQNM closure.

 The study was motivated by wanting to better understand criticality and scale invariance.
 Notably, EDQNM models provide an algebraic method by which to vary the system dimension resulting in little additional computational expense.
 Physically it was found that the enstrophy production peaked near six dimensions, resulting in changed dynamical behaviour.